cwilper/fixi/README.md

 or deleted (D).
 After verifying that the reported adds and deletes are expected, you can update the index via:

+    > fixi add
-    > fixi add && fixi rm
+    > fixi rm

 Now let's say a couple more weeks have passed, and you've intentionally changed the EXIF metadata in a bunch of old photos.
-You do another shallow check, verify the reported modifications are expected, and update the index via:
+After doing another shallow check and verifying the reported modifications are expected, you can update the index via:

     > fixi commit